minierparedes/minierpardes-portfolio-blog/src/pages/portfolio/project-3.md

 <br>
 The web app is responsive and designed and developed with a mobile first approach.

-## Feedback
-Feel free to send us feedback on [twitter](https://twitter.com/minierparedes)  or file an issue.
-Feature requests are always welcome.
-If you wish to contribute.

 ## Built with
 <p float="left">
   <img src="https://img.shields.io/badge/react%20-%2320232a.svg?&style=for-the-badge&logo=react&logoColor=%2361DAFB"/>